kubermatic/docs/content/advanced/oidc_auth/_index.en.md

 In order to verify OIDC provider's certificate in `kubermatic-controll-manager` when establishing TLS connection a public root CA certificate is required.
 Ideally the whole chain including all intermediary CAs certificates.
 Note that we expect that all certificates will be PEM encoded.

-For example if the certificate used by your provider was issued by Lest's Encrypt.
+For example if the certificate used by your provider was issued by Let's Encrypt.
 You can visit [Let's Encrypt](https://letsencrypt.org/certificates) to download the necessary certificates and use the following command to prepare the bundle.